 - Prepare your dog for baby’s arrival

-Dre Laurence Parent-Simard has a great interest in exotic animals.
-She will take care of your rabbit, ferret, guinea pig, hedgehog or your rat.
+Dre Parent-Simard Dre Pronovost have a great interest in exotic animals.
+They will take care of your rabbit, ferret, guinea pig, hedgehog or your rat.

 For several years, we have a digital xray machine.
 This allows us to obtain faster, better quality and more precise images.
 Xrays play an important role in diagnostics.

 The ultrasound device helps evaluating the internal organs.
 With this technology, it is possible to obtain a sterile urine or tissue sample less invasively.
 The ultrasound also helps diagnose gestation in the first weeks.

 We understand how difficult it is to find what you need in the enormous pet food market.
 You must also be aware that it is impossible for us to know all the diets available at the pet stores and supermarkets.
 We have concentrated our efforts to study certain veterinary diets that correspond to the needs of your pets, wether it be for growth, maintenance, seniors, weight loss or special diets for medical conditions.
 We have chosen diets with superior quality from companies that have done a lot of research and that offer guaranties on their products.
 Thus, we can help you make an informed decision.

 Almost 50 % of our pets are overweight.
 This can have negative consequences on your pets health and quality of life.
 At our hospital, 2 trained technicians offer weight loss advice and followups to help your pet lose weight.
 Make an appointment with them.

 For many years, we offer a geriatric program for animals over 7 years old.
 We recommend a geriatric blood profile and urine test.
 We will get excellent data on your pets health status and this will also serve us for future reference.